jafrulamin/FoundIt/README.md

 # FoundIt

 **FoundIt** is a lost-and-found app designed specifically for Hunter College students and staff.
 It provides a simple platform to report lost and found items, helping users quickly recover their belongings without relying on posters or word-of-mouth.

-This is a final project me and 3 other students did for capstone.
+This is a final project our group of 4 students completed for CSCI 499 (capstone).

+The database has been closed now so you will not see any data.

 ---